mikwielgus/undoredo/README.md

 to insert the same value multiple times without overriding the first one.
-In fact, `rstar::RTree` is a multiset. `undoredo` will work correctly with such data structures, seeing them as sets, but only if you never make use of their multiset property: you must never insert a value to the collection that is already there.
+In fact, `rstar::RTree` is a multiset. `undoredo` will work correctly with such data structures, seeing them as sets, but only if you never make use of their multiset property: you must never insert a key to such a collection if it is already there.

 ## Supported collections